Privacy & Security

 Read more at StaySmartOnline, an Australian Government online safety and security website.

-We collect the information necessary for us to provide you with the products and services you have requested from us, and to manage your claims.
+We collect the information necessary for us to provide you with the products and services you have requested from us, for the purposes set out under the section ‘How we use and disclose your information’ below, or if the law otherwise allows or requires us to do so.

-The personal information we collect and hold generally includes your name, address, date of birth, and contact details (such as your phone number, fax number and/or email address).
+The information we collect and hold generally about you and other individuals (such as your spouse, partner or children or other joint insureds) includes name, address, date of birth, and contact details (such as phone number, fax number and/or email address).

-However, we may also collect and hold other information required to provide services or assistance to you, including your gender, employment, details of your previous insurances, sensitive information (such as health information and criminal records), claims history, your personal assets and those of your spouse or partner.
+However, we may also collect and hold other information required to provide services or assistance to you, including your gender, employment, details of your previous insurances, sensitive information (such as health information and criminal records), claims history, your bank account or credit card details, your personal assets and those of your spouse or partner.

 However, there may be occasions when we collect your personal information from someone else.
-This may include your broker or financial adviser, CGU authorised representatives, other insurers, employers, our distributors, agents or related entities, medical practitioners and rehabilitation providers, another party involved in claim, investigators, family members, anyone you have authorised to deal with us on your behalf, and/or our legal advisers.
+This may include from publicly available records or databases (including phonebooks, public websites or social media), your broker or financial adviser, CGU authorised representatives, joint insureds on your policy, other insurers, employers, our distributors, business partners or agents or related entities, medical practitioners and rehabilitation providers, another party involved in claim, investigators, the Insurance Reference Services (IRS) and its members, third parties who provide services to us or on our behalf, family members, anyone you have authorised to deal with us on your behalf, and/or our legal advisers.

-We only use your personal information for the purpose for which it was provided to us, related purposes as set out in this Policy and as permitted by law.
+We only use and disclose your personal information for the purpose for which it was provided to us, other related purposes and purposes permitted by law, or purposes to which you otherwise consent.
 Such purposes include:

-- providing you with the assistance you requested of us, our products and services (for example, processing requests for quotes, applications for insurance, underwriting and pricing policies, issuing you with a policy, managing claims, processing payments, etc);
+- providing you with our products and services and any assistance you request from us (for example, processing requests for quotes, applications for insurance, underwriting and pricing policies, offering excesses and discounts, issuing renewing or amending policy, managing and assessing claims made under or against a policy which you hold, processing claims or payments, recovering money paid to you or debts you have incurred, etc);

 - processing your survey or questionnaire responses for the purpose(s) notified in the survey or questionnaire (if you have chosen to participate in such);

-- for market research so that we can better understand our customers' needs and tailor our future products and services accordingly;
+- better understand our customers' needs and tailor our future products and services accordingly(including by conducting market research and analytics);

 - any other purposes identified at the time of collecting your information.

-However, we will only use your sensitive personal information for the purposes for which it was initially collected, other related purposes as set out in this Policy or purposes to which you otherwise consent.
+However, we will only use and disclose your sensitive information for the purposes for which it was initially collected, other directly related purposes and purposes permitted by law, or purposes to which you otherwise consent.

-- insurance advisers (such as CGU authorised representatives and insurance brokers);
+- insurance advisers (such as CGU authorised representatives and insurance brokers) who offers or arranges one of our products or services on our behalf;

-- insurance reference bureaux, underwriters and re-insurers (and their representatives);
+- insurance reference bureaux (including Insurance Reference Services, and Insurance Fraud Bureau of Australia), underwriters and re-insurers (and their representatives);

 - any credit providers that have security over your property;

-- government bodies, regulators, law enforcement agencies and any other parties where required by law; and
+- government bodies, regulators, law enforcement agencies and any other parties where required or permitted by law;

-- our related entities so that they can also offer you products and services if you have opted-in to receive such information.
+- our related entities and businesses, agents, and distributors, (for example, NRMA Insurance, or so that they can support our operators, and also offer you products and services if you have opted-in to receive information about such products and services.

 We take reasonable steps (including any measures required by law) to ensure your information is protected and secure.
 For any insurance payments you make via our websites, we use a recognised payment service provider that is required to take reasonable steps to protect your information.